arezazadeh/CapstoneProjectOnDiabetes/README.md

  #### Age
 - **Moderate positive correlation with BMI (0.34)**: As age increases, BMI also tends to increase.
-- **Low positive correlations with hypertension (0.26), heart disease (0.24), and diabetes (0.26)**: Older people are more likely to have these conditions, but the correlation isn't very strong.
+- **Low positive correlations with hypertension (0.26), heart disease (0.24), and diabetes (0.26)**: Older people are more likely to have these conditions, but the correlation isn't strong.

 #### Hypertension
 - **Low positive correlations with age (0.26), diabetes (0.20), and BMI (0.15)**: People with hypertension are slightly more likely to be older, diabetic, and have a higher BMI.